AlexDeLara/de-weather-airflow/README.md

 - Username and password are both _airflow_
 - There is a single DAG available that orchestrates each one of the ETL tasks
 - Logs are provided for each DAG execution with custom additional logging information
+- Enable the DAG and trigger a manual execution if necessary
+- **IMPORTANT**: If execution fails, DO NOT force another manual execution.
+Otherwise, the service will reject the connection.
+Wait at least 5-10 minutes to retry

 ## Sidenotes
 - Due to permission errors, the output data folder was created inside the dags folder